Chapter 1 5 questions Graded in-browser Saved locally

 Unanswered

 Q1.
-Why sound is used for long-range sensing underwater
+Why sound is used for long-range underwater sensing

 Show hint